Air mass: Characteristics

 Tropical and equatorial air masses are hot as they develop over lower latitudes.
+Tropical air masses have lower pressure because hot air rises and cold air sinks.
 Those that develop over land (continental) are drier and hotter than those that develop over oceans, and travel poleward on the southern periphery of the subtropical ridge.
 Maritime tropical air masses are sometimes referred to as trade air masses.
 Maritime tropical air masses that affect the United States originate in the Caribbean Sea, southern Gulf of Mexico, and tropical Atlantic east of Florida through the Bahamas.
 Monsoon air masses are moist and unstable.
 Superior air masses are dry, and rarely reach the ground.
 They normally reside over maritime tropical air masses, forming a warmer and drier layer over the more moderate moist air mass below, forming what is known as a trade wind inversion over the maritime tropical air mass.

 Continental Polar air masses (cP) are air masses that are cold and dry due to their continental source region.
 Continental polar air masses that affect North America form over interior Canada.
 Continental Tropical air masses (cT) are a type of tropical air produced by the subtropical ridge over large areas of land and typically originate from low-latitude deserts such as the Sahara Desert in northern Africa, which is the major source of these air masses.
 Other less important sources producing cT air masses are the Arabian Peninsula, the central arid/semi-arid part of Australia and deserts lying in the Southwestern United States.
 Continental tropical air masses are extremely hot and dry.
 Arctic, Antarctic, and polar air masses are cold.
 The qualities of arctic air are developed over ice and snow-covered ground.
 Arctic air is deeply cold, colder than polar air masses.
 Arctic air can be shallow in the summer, and rapidly modify as it moves equatorward.
 Polar air masses develop over higher latitudes over the land or ocean, are very stable, and generally shallower than arctic air.
 Polar air over the ocean (maritime) loses its stability as it gains moisture over warmer ocean waters.